OpenLawsGR/pixyll/_posts/2015-06-22-scrapying-greek-laws.md

 The above code shows that we have used a mechanism called [Selector](http://doc.scrapy.org/en/0.24/topics/selectors.html) to select which data we are going to extract.
 Selectors select certain parts of the HTML document specified either by [XPath](http://www.w3.org/TR/xpath/) or CSS expressions.
 XPath (which we are using) is a language for selecting nodes in XML and HTML documents.
 In this method we use selectors to deal with pagination.
 First, we follow the path to the element that contains the total number of results according to our search, then we use a *pages* function that divides this number with the number of results per page (UltraCl@rity Service by default uses ten documents per page) and returns the number of pages.
 As mentioned above we can use an extra *page* parameter to construct the urls dynamically.
 Multiple requests are then processed with this tecnhique and for such requests we implement a callback function named "parse_objects".

 Now that we have created all requests for every page, we need to fill the items that we created in UltraclarityItem class.
 Spiders are expected to return their scraped data inside *item* objects and by taking advantage of selectors and following the tree structure of every page we can easily spot the information we need.
-In our case, documents are stored in divs having class *law* or *law alt* so for every path we follow we call an instance of the UltraclarityItem and we fill the item title (following the same pattern to all files e.g *journal-of-government-issue-num\_issue-type\_year-of-publication*) and the URL that points to the PDF file.
+In our case, documents are stored in divs having class *law* or *law alt* so for every path we follow we call an instance of the UltraclarityItem and we fill the item title (following the same pattern to all files e.g *government-gazzette-issue-num\_issue-type\_year-of-publication*) and the URL that points to the PDF file.
 As this URL points directly to the law document, we just need to perform requests based on these URLs, define a callback function named *parse_urls* and just pass the item as metadata so that we can use it in the callback function:

-{% highlight ruby %}
+{% highlight python %}
 def parse_objects(self, response):
     sel = Selector(response)
     paths = sel.xpath('//div[@class="law"] | //div[@class="law alt"]')

     for paths in paths:
         item = UltraClarityItem()